Fgazzelloni/Fgazzelloni/README.md

 🔭 I’m currently working on several projects including the Global Burden of Diseases (GBD) in collaboration with IHME

-🌱 I’m currently learning RStudio at an Instructor level and provide remote tuitions to who requires help with learning R/RStudio
+🌱 I’m currently learning RStudio at an Instructor level practicing with the R4DS online learning community

 👯 I’m looking to collaborate on advanced statistical programs